Resources - Blog

 - Loose-match: Your ads will be matched broadly to the search term.

 - Substitutes: Your ads will be shown along with the substitutable products.

 - Complements: Your ads will be shown along with affiliated products.

 Amazon Advertising match type is a key consideration when creating your initial keyword list and will help you guarantee that you are not leaving out any potential strong performers.
-By limiting your keyword set from the start, you will have less insights to learn from, and experimentation is critical when it comes to optimizing your keyword research process and structures on an ongoing basis.
+By limiting your keyword set from the start, you will have fewer insights to learn from, and experimentation is critical when optimizing your keyword research process and structures on an ongoing basis.

 Finally, ask yourself if all the products contained in the ad group are related to each other and confirm that the keyword or ASIN targeting strategy in the ad group can apply to each product.
 By narrowing your campaigns down to specific ad groups, you are effectively aiding your overall campaign structure and ensuring that your ads are relevant to target audiences.